TharushaW22/Sustainable-Product-Advisor/README.md

 # Sustainable-Product-Advisor
 Sustainable Product Advisor

-Sustainable Product Advisor is a multi-agent system that helps users discover eco-friendly products, calculate their eco scores, and identify recycling options.
+The Sustainable Product Advisor is a multi-agent AI system designed to help users make environmentally conscious shopping decisions.
+It enables users to:

+Discover eco-friendly alternatives to products

+Analyze the environmental impact through Eco Scores

+Receive recycling and reuse suggestions

 The system is built with four agents:

 	Recommendation Agent – Orchestrates the workflow and integrates results.